ArturRuppel/Epicure/docs/Start-epicure.md

 `show other chanels` will display the other chanels of the original movie.

+`show scale bar` will display a scale bar overlaid on the movie.
+This can also be manually set by going in `Napari>View>Scale Bar>Scale Bar Visible`.

+`allow gaps`: allows tracks to have a few gaps (intermediate frames in which one label is not present, but reappear later).

 `epithelial cells`: EpiCure has been developed and optimized for epithelia movies, with jointive cells.
 However, you can still use it for non jointive cells by unselecting this option.
 Note that some options might not be usable in that case

 `process frames parallel`: if this is checked, some operations will be performed in parallel, processing multiple frames at the same time.
 The number of parallel threads run together is defined by the parameter `nbparallel_threads`, which is by default 75% of the computer's cpu numbers.

 `verbose level` defines the amount of messages that are printed to the user.
 By default, some information or warning messages are shown.
 If this parameter is put to 0, very few messages will appear while if it's put to 3, a lot of information useful for debugging will be shown.

+## Using EpiCure without interface

+While EpiCure is optimized for a graphical usage as its scope relies on easing manual edition of segmentation, there's a possbility to launch it without starting Napari first (or at all).
+This can be useful for automatic testing or batching some process.
+See our released [notebooks](https://github.com/gletort/Epicure/tree/main/notebooks/) for example of usage or our [test files](https://github.com/gletort/Epicure/tree/main/src/tests/).